ayham-1/tilde/articles/hardening-the-one-macro.md

 *Note: This formats ALL user-data and voids any warranty*

-Secondly, you can try flashing Magisk's batched bootloader.
+Secondly, you can try flashing Magisk's patched bootloader.
 If you would like an un-rooted system, do not install Magisk's Manager.

 Thirdly, as a last resort, try relocking and unlocking the bootloader.